-With summer not even on the horizon, it’s time to turn our attention to what foods we’d like to be sitting down and eating for our Christmas Day dinner and throughout the Winter months.
+With summer not even on the horizon, the month of June is time to turn our attention to what foods we’d like to be sitting down and eating for our Christmas Day dinner and throughout the Winter months.
 It’s time to start growing vegetables for winter.

 Due to the lack of daylight and warmth crops will naturally grow slower than in the high of Summer.
 We take advantage of the warmer summer months to get plants established before the turning point of the Autumn Equinox.
 Here we have put together a top 15 list of what you can sow now so you won’t go hungry this winter.

 Growing Vegetables For Winter: Top 15

 1. Brussels Sprouts

 Love them or hate them, Christmas wouldn’t be the same within the little fellas on the plate.